 Lyme disease primarily affects dogs, horses, and humans.
 The bacteria that causes the disease, Borrelia burgdorferi, is exclusively transmitted by ticks.
 Taking appropriate precautions to reduce horse exposure to ticks is the best method of prevention.
 Strategies to reduce exposure include cutting long grass, removing fallen leaves, and reducing wildlife movement through pastures or common areas.
 Grooming horses daily to identify and remove ticks is recommended because transmission of the pathogenic bacteria is not immediate following attachment.
 Using veterinarian-approved insecticides for horses to reduce tick bites is also an effective preventative measure.

-Lyme disease appears to be rare in horses, particularly when compared to dogs and humans.
+Lyme disease appears to be rare in horses.

 Treatment of Lyme disease requires long-term antibiotic therapy.